scottrogowski/code2flow/README.md

 - Identifying orphaned functions
 - Getting new developers up to speed.

 Code2flow will provide a **pretty good estimate** of your project's structure.
 No algorithm can generate a perfect call graph for a [dynamic language](https://en.wikipedia.org/wiki/Dynamic_programming_language) - even less so if that language is [duck-typed](https://en.wikipedia.org/wiki/Duck_typing).

 See the known limitations in the section below.

-Think of Code2flow as a starting point rather than a magic wand.
-After code2flow generates your callgraph, you might need to edit the output using a dot file editor.
-You can find a list of editors [here](https://graphviz.org/resources/).

 *code2flow running against itself*

 TODO abspath https://raw.githubusercontent.com/scottrogowski/code2flow/master/assets/code2flow_output.png

 ![code2flow running against itself](assets/code2flow_output.png)

 Installation
 ------------

-For now, do _not_ pip install (code2flow is under the control of a different project).
+For now, do _not_ pip install (The code2flow name is held by a different project).
 Instead, run:

 ```bash
 python setup.py install